w3f/polkadot-wiki/docs/general/staking-dashboard.md

 If you scroll down the page, there are two additional panels:

-- **Roles** showing the accounts of the pool's Depositor, Root, Nominator, and State Toggler.
+- **Roles** showing the accounts of the pool's Depositor, Root, Nominator, and Bouncer.
 The same account can cover all the roles.
 - **Pool Stats** showing the Pool State (either Active, Closed, or Destroying), Pool Members (number of members in the pool), and Total Bonded (total number of bonded tokens).